rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotFooter/ChatbotFooter.md

 If you are using streaming, you can add a stop button to the message bar that allows users to stop a response from a chatbot.

-Setting `hasStopButton` to true and passing in a `handleStopButton` callback function will enable the stop button.
+To enable the stop button, set `hasStopButton` to `true` and pass in a `handleStopButton` callback function.
 You can use this callback to trigger an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) configured as part of your API call.

 ```js file="./ChatbotMessageBarStop.tsx"